DXXTHLY/Colorbot-COD-AHK/README.md

 - Ensure the script is named `Menu3.0.0.exe`.
 If it isn't, rename it to match the required filename.
 - Double-check that AutoHotkey is installed and correctly configured on your system.
 - Ensure that your game settings are configured properly to allow the script to interact with the screen and detect pixels.
+- Ensure you enable FOV in the menu settings or this will cause mouse movements to spaz out.
+- Ensure you're on 1920x1080p resolution, desktop and game.
+(May work on other resolutions).
+- Ensure Enemy Names in the options are set to Icon Only.
+- Ensure Enemy Colour in game is set to #DF00FF.

 ## License
 This script is provided as-is with no guarantees.
 The creator is not responsible for any consequences of using the script, including but not limited to bans from game servers or any other unintended effects.